 - 4. Non-income Assessed Component - 4.1.
 General: - 4.1.1.
-The non-income assessed component consists of three distinct elements (specific details are set out in the remainder of section 4): - 4.1.1.1.
-The bursary element; - 4.1.1.2.
-The Practice Learning Opportunity Allowance (PLOA) element; and - 4.1.1.3.
-Disabled Student's Allowance element (for Master's degree students only). - 4.1.2.
-The following applies to all three elements of the non-income assessed components of the SWBS: - 4.1.2.1.
-Students who are awarded a bursary under the non-income assessed component will automatically be eligible to receive the PLOA subject to the terms of the PLOA; and - 4.1.2.2.
+The non-income assessed component consists of two distinct elements (specific details are set out in the remainder of section 4): - 4.1.1.1.
+The bursary element; and - 4.1.1.2.
+The Practice Learning Opportunity Allowance (PLOA) element. - 4.1.2.
+The following applies to all two elements of the non-income assessed components of the SWBS: - 4.1.2.1.
+Students who are awarded a bursary under the nonincome assessed component will automatically be eligible to receive the PLOA subject to the terms of the PLOA; and - 4.1.2.2.
 Students studying on a part-time or distance learning basis are eligible to receive the non-income assessed bursary element on a proportional basis.
 For the purpose of SWBS, part-time study means study designated as part-time by the college/university.
 Students studying on a part-time or distance learning basis will also be eligible to receive PLOA for any year in which they undertake a practice learning opportunity. - 4.1.3.
 If successful, the non-income assessed bursary is normally offered under SWBS up to the point of qualification or for a maximum of three years for undergraduate students and two years for Master's degree students whichever is the sooner.

 However, the student is required to apply each year for the relevant scheme and there is no guarantee that future funding will be made available to that student for the duration of their course of study.